trap-representation/Zero-out-the-bits/docs/aspcon_1/aspcon_1.md

 ]

 Both of these are false.
-The headers defined by the C standard only declares said functions; they never define them.
+The headers defined by the C standard only declare said functions; they never define them.
 Funny how they talk about definition vs declaration in a previous slide and blatantly make this error.

 ![9.png](9.png)

 [

 > Prototype : Not provided.

 ]

 It is nonsense.
 For every call to `FindSum` in the program, `FindSum` does indeed act as a prototype.
 Quoting §3.7.1,